How free Lyft rides can dramatically improve life for senior citizens

 “It’s not just missing doctors’ appointments,” Leslie Saxon, executive director of the USC Center for Body Computing, previously told Fast Company.
 “What really determines survival in an aging population is socialization–it’s any trip out of the house, and how active you are.
 That is the No. 1 determinant of basically who lives and who dies.”

 Several million senior citizens miss medical appointments each year due to a lack of accessible and affordable transportation, with no-show rates hovering at 30% for sub-specialty doctor appointments, according to a 2016 study.
-The AARP reports that more than half of the U.S. non-driving population age 65 and over stays home on any given day because they don’t have transportation.
+Transportation for America (T4 America) found that more than half of the U.S. non-driving population age 65 and over stays home on any given day because they don’t have transportation.
 They make fewer trips to the doctor (15%), to shop or eat out (59%), and for social, family, and religious activities (65%) than drivers in the same age group.

 There’s also the issue of family burden.
 Providing transportation to a loved one takes a toll on younger generations who aren’t afforded the flexibility to tend to a parent’s medical needs.